Bluefine/Chess/README.md

 ## Changelog

+#### 1.2.0.0 (23.06.2021)
+* Move ordering by distance to center of the board
+* Transposition replacing with depther values (need to be tested if working properly)
+* Fixed castling
+* Fixed IsCheck and IsCheckMate detection
+* Code refactoring

 #### 1.1.0.0 (19.06.2021)
 * Removed name from piece model, no need to use whole string one char is enough and will be faster
 * Redesigned piece update function